Improve Recruitment with Nursing Tuition Reimbursement

-For a nurse looking to expand their skill set or help pay down existing student debt, nurse tuition reimbursement programs can be a huge win.
+For nurse looking to expand their skill sets or help pay down existing student debt, nurse tuition reimbursement programs can be a huge win.
 By partnering with their employer on increasing their value as a nurse, a nurse will not only make themselves more valuable to their current employer, but improve their future prospects.

 In addition, under the United States tax code, qualifying educational assistance benefits below a certain amount are not considered taxable income.
 This means that an employee that takes advantage of an employer educational assistance program effectively receives an increase in compensation tax-free.

-A win for healthcare providers
+Nursing tuition reimbursement is a win for healthcare providers

 Many employers have found that improving workplace financial wellness improves employee focus at work.
 In a healthcare setting where patient outcomes can be determined by how distracted a caregiver is, any way to reduce an employee’s financial stress is important.